Nahar Singh: Role in the 1857 rebellion

 During the 1857 uprising, under the "Delhi Agency" there were seven princely states, Jhajjar, Farrukhnagar, Ballabhgarh, Loharu, Pataudi and Dujana.
 The Chiefs of the last two estates remained loyal to the British and others rebelled.
 The Rajput rulers of Rajasthan also kept out of the rebellion except few like Thakur Kushal Singh of Pali.
 British forces were stopped outside Delhi by the forces of Nahar Singh.
 Nahar refused to extend any help to District Collector William Ford, who was collecting forces to curb the uprising.
-Nahar actively recruited sepoys of the native infantry or cavalry, who revolted against the British, in services of his Ballbhgarh forces with enhanced pay and promotional ranks.
+Nahar actively recruited sepoys of the native infantry or cavalry, who revolted against the British, in services of his Ballabhgarh forces with enhanced pay and promotional ranks.
 Munshi Jeevan Lal writes, "by 17 July 1857 the Raja had taken into his service 200 troopers who had lately been in the employ of the English."
 The number continued to swell in the subsequent period.
 Incidentally, one such sepoy who was granted rank of Naik, appeared as a witness to testify the fact before the British Military Commission, which was established to prosecute Raja Nahar Singh.
 To further fortify his armed strength, the Raja not only raised new levies but also collected as much as possible latest weaponry and other war material as was revealed from the recovery of large number of horses, bullocks, carts, English rifles and dresses from his fort after the British assaulted it.

 He revolted against the British rule, and joined the forces led by Emperor Bahadur Shah.
 In letters to Bahadur Shah Zafar dated 22 May and 25 May 1857, Raja Nahar wrote that he had secured the road from Delhi Gate (Delhi) to Badarpur, as well as driven the British away from the parganas of Pali, Palwal and Fatehpur.
 Raja Nahar Singh of Ballabhgarh supported the Revolutionary Government and faithfully obeyed the instructions issued to him in connection with the maintenance of peace and order, recruitment of forces and collection of funds for the War.